Rymzhan/NeuralNetwork/README.md

-# NeuralNetwork
-Neural Network tasks done by Rymzhan Bekeshov IS 201M (24668)
+# Neural Network tasks done by Rymzhan Bekeshov IS 201M (24668)